California law treats rape of a spouse under penal code 262 no differently and just as harshly as the rape of anyone else.

 - Without the consent of the spouse and,

-- By the use of force, violence, duress, or threat of bodily harm to the spouse or directed toward anyone else and which threat has the reasonable likelihood of being carried out
+- By the use of force1, violence, duress2, menace3, or threat of bodily harm to the spouse or directed toward anyone else and which threat has the reasonable likelihood of being carried out.

-- Or, the spouse was rendered incapable of giving consent or resisting intercourse because of an intoxicant such as alcohol or a drug
+- Or, the spouse was rendered incapable of giving consent or resisting intercourse because of an intoxicant such as alcohol or a drug4.

-- And the defendant was reasonably aware, or should have been aware, of the spouse’s unconscious or vulnerable state
+- And the defendant was reasonably aware, or should have been aware, of the spouse’s unconscious or vulnerable state5.

 Consent means that the spouse agreed to sexual intercourse freely, voluntarily and willingly and was aware of and understood the nature of the sexual act.
 Being unconscious renders the victim incapable of giving consent or of being aware of the act.